aadityaubhat/cowriter/cowriter/src/__tests__/README.md

-# Co_Writer Tests
+# CoWriter Tests

-This directory contains tests for the Co_Writer application, focusing on verifying the localStorage functionality.
+This directory contains tests for the CoWriter application, focusing on verifying the localStorage functionality.

 ## Test Structure